-A grinning jack-O’-lantern is a staple of spooky décor and although they can be purchased at the local supermarket, heading out to a farm will provide you with a much larger selection and better prices.
-As a bonus, many pick-your-own (or “u-pick”) pumpkin farms offer far more than just pumpkins— a cornucopia of fresh seasonal produce and a full day of family fun.
+A grinning jack-o-lantern is a staple of spooky decor, and though pumpkins can be purchased at the local supermarket, heading out to a farm will provide you with a much larger selection and better prices.
+As a bonus, many pick-your-own (or “U-Pick”) pumpkin farms offer far more than just pumpkins—like a cornucopia of fresh seasonal produce and a full day of family fun.

 The younger kids aren’t left out with a smaller maze just for them, unlimited wagon rides, free scarecrow building, a haunted farm house, an enchanted forest and much more.
 Costumed characters wander the grounds for a perfect photo opportunity.
 Worked up an appetite?
 There’s a Pumpkin Café on site where you can relax for a bit or stop at Snack’n Jack treats for a quick bite.